 Written comments and suggestions regarding items contained in this notice, and especially with regard to the estimated public burden and associated response time should be directed to the Department of Homeland Security (DHS), USCIS, Chief, Regulatory Management Division, Clearance Office, 111 Massachusetts Avenue, NW., Suite 3008, Washington, DC 20529-2210.
 Comments may also be submitted to DHS via facsimile to 202-272-8352, or via e-mail at firstname.lastname@example.org.
 When submitting comments by e-mail, add the OMB Control Number 1615-0079 in the subject box.

 During this 60-day period USCIS will be evaluating whether to revise the Form I-102.
 Should USCIS decide to revise the Form I-102 it will advise the public when it publishes the 30-day notice in the Federal Register in accordance with the Paperwork Reduction Act.
-The public will then have 30 days to comment on any revisions to the Form I-102.
+The public will then Start Printed Page 10261have 30 days to comment on any revisions to the Form I-102.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information should address one or more of the following four points:

 (1) Evaluate whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;